JuliaPlots/UnicodePlots.jl/README.md

 ### 3D plots

-3d plots use a so-called "Matrix-View-Projection" transformation matrix `MVP` on input data to render 3D plots to a 2D screen.
+3d plots use a so-called "Matrix-View-Projection" transformation matrix `MVP` on input data to project 3D plots to a 2D screen.
 Use keywords`elevation`, `azimuth`, `up` or `zoom` to control the "View" matrix, a.k.a., camera.
 The `projection` type for `MVP` can be set to either `:perspective` or `orthographic`.
-Displaying the X-, Y-, and Z- axes can be controlled using the `axes3d` keyword.
-For better resolution, use wider and taller `Plot` size.
+Displaying the `x-`, `y-`, and `z-` axes can be controlled using the `axes3d` keyword.
+For better resolution, use wider and taller `Plot` size, which can be also be achieved using the unexported `UnicodePlots.default_size!(width=60)` for all future plots.

 ### Methods